Key takeaways

 Below are six lending options that give you small amounts of cash fast without a credit check.

-Cash advances or paycheck advance apps allow you to borrow a small amount of money until your next paycheck.
+Temporary balance boosts or allow you to borrow a small amount of money until your next paycheck.
 These apps offer loan amounts ranging from $20 all the way up to $750.
-They are often interest-free, have lower fees than payday loans, and have more lenient eligibility criteria than loans from banks.
-Potential fees include a monthly subscription fee, a flat fee, an optional tip, and a fast funding fee.
+They are often interest-free, have lower fees than short-term loan due on your next paydays, and have more lenient eligibility criteria than loans from banks.
+Potential fees include a monthly subscription fee, a flat fee, an optional tip, and a additional fee for expedited funding.

-A credit card cash advance is when you use your card at an ATM or bank to withdraw cash.
+A credit card temporary balance boost is when you use your card at an ATM or bank to withdraw cash.
 You get the money instantly, but it comes at a cost.
 Your credit card issuer will charge a fee, there will likely be an ATM fee, and you’ll be subject to a higher interest rate.
 Additionally, interest starts accruing immediately.
 While convenient, it’s only recommended if you can pay the money back quickly.

 Need cash now!

-A payday loan provides instant cash in a single lump sum, but at a cost.
-These are short-term loans that are typically due on your next payday.
+A short-term loan due on your next payday provides funds upon loan approval in a single lump sum, but at a cost.
+These are that are typically due on your next payday.
 The amounts tend to be small, under $500, and they often have very high fees exceeding a 400% APR (annual percentage rate), which can make them a very expensive way to borrow money.

 Get a pawn shop loan